View all web browser and mobile devices available in our cloud-based test lab.

 After a while, the team started tackling a second problem, and that was around tests that began to break.
 Nothing was broken in the app, but the tests were fragile.
 As the team added more tests to their suite, even a low percentage of flakiness could paralyze the entire development process.
 About 75% of the time was wasted on supporting the short cycle approach, and it felt like chasing our own tail.

-A few months later, I took the opportunity and started my own company, TestCraft — a SaaS codeless test automation testing platform, which was acquired a few years later.
+A few months later, I took the opportunity and started my own company — a SaaS codeless test automation testing platform, which was acquired a few years later (now Perfecto Scriptless).
 I started it because I believed there was a real need in the market, based on what I personally experienced.

 It was apparent that we needed to solve the test maintainability problem somehow.
 Machine learning was an obvious candidate as part of the solution, but we faced the paradox of ML.
 For machines to learn, they need LOTS of data.

-We had no data when we founded TestCraft, so how could we leverage ML to our advantage?
+We had no data when Perfecto Scriptless was in its early stages, so how could we leverage ML to our advantage?

-Fast and easy test automation creation was one of the problems and objectives TestCraft was set to solve.
+Fast and easy test automation creation was one of the problems and objectives we worked to solve.

 One of the methods in which a user can add a test step is to model it against a real live web application.
 To make it happen, one needs to make a sequence of two actions: